GenAIz/sdk/doc/account/index.md

 ### Login

-`genaiz account login HOST --username=USERNAME --refresh`
+`genaiz account login HOST --username=USERNAME --refresh --no-browser`

 The command manages an .auth file under the ~/.cache/genaiz folder.
 It records the token used to make requests to one or several broker services.

+It will always prompt for a password if a username is used.
+When no username is used the command will attempt to log in a user using the Broker's OIDC provided urls.
+If the broker does not support OIDC, login can not work without a username and password.

 #### HOST